twagar11/ansible-labs/4-playbooks-and-roles.md

 Although YAML format is easy to read and write, it is very pedantic when it comes to spacing.
-For example, you cannot use tabs to set indentation even though on the screen a tab and four spaces might look identical---in YAML, they are not.
+For example, you cannot use tabs to set indentation even though on the screen a tab and four spaces might look identical -- in YAML, they are not.
 We recommend that you adopt an editor with YAML support to aid you in writing your playbooks if you are doing this for the first time, perhaps Vim, Visual Studio Code, or Eclipse, as these will help you to ensure that your indentation is correct.
 To test